 Food and drink at Lyme

 After exploring the beautiful surroundings of Lyme, there is nothing better than a refreshing beverage and a moment to catch up with friends or family.
-If you are out in the park, head to the Timber Yard Cafe for a drink or a warm snack.
-If you are up at the house, call in the tea room for a delicious light lunch.
+If you are out in the park, head to the Timberyard Cafe for a drink or a warm snack.
+If you are up at the house, pop into The Ale Cellar Tea Room for a delicious light lunch.

 In the Edwardian era this is where Lyme's ales were left to mature; gradually developing their distinctive flavours.
 An Ale Cellar must be a constant temperature, which is why Lyme's is underground.

 Now in the Ale Cellar, let a member of staff show you to your table and take your drinks order from one of our bottles of wine or locally brewed beers.
 A range of lunches to choose from including soup, sandwiches, sweet and savoury cream teas.

 The Timberyard has been a hive of activity since its creation in 1904.
 During the Edwardian period the café was the joiner's workshop.

 The Timberyard Cafe serves hot and cold sandwiches, soup, salads, jacket potatoes, a one pot of chilli or stew and finally - what no National Trust property would be complete without - a selection of cakes and scones.

 To find your way to The Timberyard Cafe from the main car park, please follow the road round the Mill Pond and it is the set of buildings directly infront of you.
 You will also find The Timberyard Shop here, toilets, The Bolier House and The Ice Cream Parlour.
 The other buildings are cottages where residents live so please be respectful in this area, many thanks.

 This building once housed the engine that powered the estate.
 During the war years it was used as living quarters for the R.A.F.

 Fancy an ice cream?
 Choose from many different flavours of scooped ice cream, topped with sauce and sprinkled with sweets.